aberan/js-carousel/README.md

-el          | jquery DOM object i.e. $('.foo') selector    | string used for el i.e. '.foo' callback    | callback function that gets called when a fold's animation completes post        | callback function that gets called when the accordian initialization finishes
+el          | jquery DOM object i.e. $('.foo') selector    | string used for el i.e. '.foo' callback    | callback function that gets called when a fold's animation completes post        | callback function that gets called when the carousel initialization finishes

 ### Options